There are six thousands years of human beings writing down records.

 In some Middle-Eastern communities, parents will even kill their own daughter if she brings "shame" to the family.

-Similar to the ESG system in America, China is implementing a "social credit" system.
+Similar to ESG (environmental, social & governance) or DEI (diversity, equity & inclusion) used in America, China is implementing a "social credit" system.

 This is used to shame, coerce, and restrict those who do not conform to the communist state.